 Q) Can you share a few leadership or strategic decisions you made for Moz you’d most like to do over?

 A) I wish in our early days, I’d focused more on retention vs. growth.
 It’s much harder to work on retention and churn later in a company’s life rather than earlier.
 I wish I hadn’t put so much concern on employees leaving.
 It’s sad when a friend leaves the company, but overall, it almost always leads to things getting better.
 I think that’s probably because folks who don’t desperately want to be at a company aren’t generally contributing their best work and best selves anyway.
 I wish we’d raised more money in each of our two funding rounds.
-Stressing about cash in the years that followed both has made for a lot of wasted energy that could have put to better use.
-I wish we’d codified some processes earlier in our life – instilling process when you’re desperate for it and there’s lots of people vs. when it’s early and there’s more flexibility has cause extra culture and team pain that could have been avoided.
+Stressing about cash in the years that followed both have made for a lot of wasted energy that could have put to better use.
+I wish we’d codified some processes earlier in our life – instilling process when you’re desperate for it and there are lots of people vs. when it’s early and there’s more flexibility has caused extra culture and team pain that could have been avoided.

 Q) Do you think that the title “SEO” needs to go by the wayside in favor of “Search Engine Marketer,” “Search Experience Marketer,” or something along those lines?
 If so, how should a company that needs help with SEO (particularly in-house) effectively advertise an open position?
 Thanks!